 Of course, styles in beauty and attractiveness change with the times.
 Peter Paul Rubens, late 16th century artist, painted very full figured women as that was considered beautiful when he lived.
 Today we call them fat.
 Ancient statues from Rome sport large Roman noses as it was considered good-looking at that time.
 Today, we seek rhinoplasty for such a protuberance.

-Even though I am of average height now, I matured very quickly, and was the second tallest kid in my sixth grade class.
+Even though I am of average height now, I matured very quickly and was the second tallest kid in my sixth grade class.
 The tallest was also a girl.
 I hated it and wished I could be little, cute and popular like Bunnie.
 I remember that we had ballroom dancing classes in school every week, and they would line us up by height, the boys in one line and the girls in another side by side.
-I was always second to the last in the girl’s line, or last if the aforementioned tallest was absent.
-Chances are, I would get one particular boy as my partner who was wimpy and had an underbite.
+I was always second to the last in the girl’s line or last if the aforementioned tallest was absent.
+Chances are I would get one particular boy as my partner who was wimpy and had an underbite.
 I’m sure he wasn’t any happier drawing me to dance with during the “ordeal,” either.
-I hated the whole thing.
+I despised the whole thing.

 How sad we humans are.
 How funny we would seem to alien beings arriving on our planet.
 How strange we must seem to the animals of the world.

 Does a horse fixate on its mane being shorter than another’s–darker, lighter, thicker, thinner?
 Yes, certain traits in the animal world attract a mate: longer tusks, larger chests, more colorful feathers, etc. However, we humans have taken it to an extreme as we are wont to do.
 If it doesn’t come naturally, we spend our time, energy, and money scurrying to the fixers of our fixations.